Why It Works

 Stir Parmesan cheese, nutmeg, and 1/2 teaspoon lemon juice into ricotta.
 Season to taste with salt and pepper.
 With a spoon, transfer filling into a pastry bag fitted with a 1/4-inch round tip or a zipper-lock bag with a 1/4-inch hole cut from a bottom corner.
 Refrigerate.

 Meanwhile, divide dough into 2 even sections.
 Working one section at a time, with remaining section tightly wrapped in plastic, roll dough through machine until sheet is just under 1/16 of an inch thick (typically second-to-last setting on roller).
+For a detailed description of this process, see steps 5 through 10 of our fresh pasta recipe.
 Cut sheet in half to create 2 pieces of dough roughly 15 inches long and 5 inches across.

 Lay dough sheets out on a lightly floured surface.
 Using a 3 1/2-inch round cookie cutter, cut out circles as close together as possible; you should have 10 rounds of dough from the 2 sheets (if you don't, re-roll dough scraps and cut more circles).
 Cover 5 of the dough rounds with a kitchen towel to keep moist and discard any remaining dough scraps.